isomerpages/moe-westspringpri-P0/pages/Student Learning Space (SLS).md

 * * *

 Please approach your teacher or MIMS student administrator for assistance.
-If you are unable to contact a teacher but urgently need to access SLS, you can click **Login with SLS** on the main login page to log in with your SLS username and password.
+If you are unable to contact a teacher but urgently need to access SLS, you can click **Login with SLS** on the main login page to log in with your SLS username (begins with SLS-XXXXX) and password.